 Humans exposed to rats carrying rat-bite fever bacteria can get sick even if they aren’t bitten.
 Rat-bite fever causes fever, vomiting, headache, muscle pain, joint pain and rash.
 It is curable with treatment, but possibly fatal if left untreated.

 Salmonellosis is a bacterial infection that humans can contract after eating food contaminated by rat feces.
 Symptoms include diarrhea, fever, and abdominal cramps and can last four to seven days.
 Severe cases require hospitalization.

-Leptospirosis – A bacterial disease from food or liquids, which have been in contact with rodent urine – even a little amount.
+Lastly, leptospirosis is a bacterial disease from food or liquids, which have been in contact with rodent urine – even a little amount.
 Most infected experience minor symptoms such as headaches, fever, vomiting, or diarrhea, while 1 in 10 infections can result in meningitis, liver failure, kidney damage, and, in some cases, even death.

-There are many more threats such as listeriosis, tularemia, and lymphocytic choriomeningitis.
+However, there are many more threats such as listeriosis, tularemia, and lymphocytic choriomeningitis.